MicrosoftDocs/powerquery-docs/powerquery-docs/best-practices.md

 ## Explore your data

-Before you start preparing you data and adding new transformation steps, we recommend that you enable the data profiling tools when using Power Query to easily discover information about your data.
+Before you start preparing you data and adding new transformation steps, we recommend that you enable the Power Query [data profiling tools](data-profiling-tools.md) to easily discover information about your data.

 ![Data preview or data profiling tools in Power Query](images/me-data-preview-tools-enabled-v2.png)